Sponsor MessageBecome a KQED sponsor

 Please try again

-Starting May 7, every person 18 years or older boarding a domestic flight will need to present identification that meets federal REAL ID standards: a REAL ID driver’s license or state identification card, a passport or another federally approved document.
+Starting May 7, every person 18 or older boarding a domestic flight now needs to present identification that meets federal REAL ID standards: a REAL ID driver’s license or state identification card, a passport or another federally approved document.

 Who needs to apply for a REAL ID?

-According to the law, once that REAL ID deadline arrives on May 7, a federal agency cannot accept any state-issued driver’s license or identification card that does not follow REAL ID standards.
+According to the law, now that REAL ID deadline has arrived, a federal agency won’t accept any state-issued driver’s license or identification card that does not follow REAL ID standards.
 This applies when you are entering:

 • A Transportation Security Administration (TSA) or security checkpoint at a U.S. airport